lawrence910426/futex/README.md

 ### Restarting the Ethereum Development Server

-Kill the current session and restart with `bash deploy.sh`.

-4. Clear the nonce in MetaMask.
+Kill the current session and restart with `bash deploy.sh` and clear the nonce in MetaMask.

 ## Start the React.js Development Server